Yuletide in Taos

 The historic narrow Ledoux Street glows with the light from farolitos, luminarias and bonfires.
 Galleries, shops, and museums are open, offering holiday food and drink.
 People gather around the fires and share their stories in the cool starlit night.

 Santa will find out what your pet wants for Christmas, and pose for a photo with your pet.
 Pets available for adoption will also be present.
 And there will be hot beverages and snacks.
-This is a benefit for St. James Pet Food Pantry.
+This is a benefit for Stray Hearts Animal Shelter and Four Corners Animal League.

 Bonfires on Bent Street – Saturday,